-Basics on set theory: logical symbols, sets, elements and related properties.
-Set operations: union, intersection, difference, complement, simmetric difference.
-Cartesian product.
-The numerical sets N, Z, Q and related properties.

-The set \mathbf{R} of real numbers: algebraic and order properties.
-Upper and lower bound of a subset of \mathbf{R} .
-Bounded and unbounded sets.
-Maximun and minimum, supremum and infimum of a subset of \mathbf{R} .
-The completeness property and equivalent versions.
-Some applications: n-roots, exponentials and logarithms.
-Absolute value, integer part and fractional part of a real number.
-Intervals of \mathbf{R} .
-The density of \mathbf{Q} in \mathbf{R} .
-The estended real line: neighborhoods, cluster points and isolated points.

-Functions: domain, range and graph.
-Injective, surjective, bijective and invertible functions.
+oraic elementary calculus and basics of analytic geometry ation of a straight line and related topics) ding the main mathematical tools frequently occurring in lems related to business administration, economics and ce; developing suitable techniques of quantitative analysis ce up problems of evaluation and choice in the same iding the main mathematical tools frequently occurring in lems related to business administration, economics and ce; developing suitable techniques of quantitative analysis lems related to business administration, economics and ce; developing suitable techniques of quantitative analysis ce; developing suitable techniques of quantitative analysis ce up problems of evaluation and choice in the same • s on set theory: logical symbols, sets, elements and ed properties.
+Set operations: union, intersection, rence, complement, simmetric difference.
+Cartesian uct.
+The numerical sets N , Z , Q and related properties. set R of real numbers: algebraic and order properties. er and lower bound of a subset of R .
+Bounded and unded sets.
+Maximun and minimum, supremum and um of a subset of R .
+The completeness property and ralent versions.
+Some applications: n-roots, exponentials logarithms.
+Absolute value, integer part and fractional of a real number.
+Intervals of R .
+The density of Q in R . estended real line: neighborhoods, cluster points and ted points. tions: domain, range and graph.
+Injective, surjective, tive and invertible functions.
 Composition of two or more functions.
 Inverse function.
 Restrictions of a function.
 Real functions of one real variable: upper and lower bound, supremum and infimum, maximun and minimum.
 Local and global extrema.
 Bounded, odd, even, periodic, monotone and convex functions.
 Sequences of real numbers.
 Sequences defined by recurrence.
 Aritmetic and geometric progressions with applications: simple and continuous compounding in finance.
 The factorial of a natural number.
 The study of some elementary functions: constant function, identity function, affine function, piecewise affine function, absolute value function, power function, n-root function, exponential function, logarithmic function, power function with real exponent, trigonometric functions and the corresponding inverse functions.
 Equations and inequations.
 Determining the domain of a function.

 Limits: basic definitions and corresponding interpretation.
 Limit of sequences.
 Uniqueness of the limit.
 Local character of the limit.
 Limit of a restriction of a function.
 Non - regularity test.
 Right-hand and left-hand limit and related theorem.
 Comparison theorems.
 Squeeze theorem.
 Divergence criterion.
 Operations with the limits.
 Indeterminate forms.
 Limit of the composition of functions.
 Theorem about the limit of monotone functions/sequences.
 Limits of the elementary functions.
 Some fundamental limits.
 Neper's number and its financial meaning.
 Asimptotic analysis for computing limits in indeterminate forms and Landau's symbols.
-An estimate of the growth of n!: De Moivre-Stirling's formula.
+An estimate of the growth of n!: DeMoivre-Stirling's formula.